-Important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limit brochure and are payable only when we determine they are medical • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. • Plan providers must provide or arrange your care. • We have no calendar year deductible. • We cover hospitalization for dental procedures only when a non-den which makes begin to enforce the bealth of the which makes hospitalization necessary to safeguard the health of th dental procedure unless it is described below. e patient; we do not cover the ble information about how cost- dental procedure unless it is described below.
-Be sure to read Section 4, Your costs for covered services, for valua sharing works.
-Also read Section 9 about coordinating benefits with ble information about how cost- dental procedure unless it is described below.
-Be sure to read Section 4, Your costs for covered services, for valua sharing works.
-Also read Section 9 about coordinating benefits with Medicare.
-Benefit Description ble information about how cost- n other coverage, including with dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services, for valua sharing works.
-Also read Section 9 about coordinating benefits with Medicare.
-Benefit Desription Accidental injury benefit The treatment of damage to natural teeth caused solely by an accidental injury able information about how cost- n other coverage, including with You Pay High Option is limited \$20 per office visit dental procedure unless it is described below.
-Be sure to read Section 4, Your costs for covered services, for valua sharing works.
-Also read Section 9 about coordinating benefits with Medicare.
-Benefit Description Accidental injury benefit able information about how cost- n other coverage, including with You Pay High Option is limited \$20 per office visit
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payer of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. - Plan providers must provide or arrange your care. - We have no calendar year deductible. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient; we do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.